Fodoth-jinzi89/GoldenTweaks/README.md

 ## License

-MIT License
+GPL-3.0-only License

-Unless otherwise specified.
+Inherited from `GPUBooster`.

 ---